TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-09-22-wherever-seek-beauty-there.markdown

 ---
-title:  Poem- Wherever you are, seek beauty there.
+title:  Wherever you are, seek beauty there.
 subtitle: "Everything"
 author: "Tanaka Chingonzo"
 date:   2017-09-22 01:43:12